 The problem with connectivity from space, however, is that it has been incredibly expensive.
 The estimated cost to build and launch a single satellite ranges from $50M to $400M (Source: Globalcom), and it can cost billions of dollars to deploy the entire constellation.
 This translates into very expensive satellite communications solutions that are not affordable to agriculture.
 To bring down that cost you need two fundamental innovations in satellite technology: 1) an incredible miniaturization so that 2) the cost to launch is significantly less expensive.

 Swarm created the world’s tiniest satellites in orbit.
 The Swarm 1/4U SpaceBEEs are 12x smaller than the next smallest commercial communications satellites.
 This makes them a tiny fraction of the school bus sized spacecraft most of us are accustomed to seeing.
 Rocket launches are priced based on the mass and volume of satellites.
 This enables extremely unique launch economics for Swarm.
-They currently have 7 satellites on orbit and because they are fully funded, are planning to deploy 150 in total over the next year.
+They currently have 7 satellites on orbit and because they are fully funded, are planning to deploy several more over the next few years.

 Swarm built its network and hardware solutions with a focus on the growing applications emerging in IoT.
 The Swarm ground devices aren’t accompanied by the challenges associated with most operators’ large, heavy, and power-hungry designs.
-While most terrestrial networks struggle to reach adequate coverage, Swarm’s space-based network covers 100% of the globe at all times.
-Once Swarm’s full constellation is deployed in mid 2020, latencies will be reduced to under a minute — a major benefit to customers wishing to relay data for quick decision-making or data multiple times per day.
+While most terrestrial networks struggle to reach adequate coverage, Swarm’s space-based network covers 100% of the globe.

 I’ve watched Swarm test and pilot its solution with companies in the food and agriculture sectors, and the results are astounding.
 The team is developing offerings well-suited to solve a range of applications across farmlands and oceans worldwide.
 Swarm recently raised a $25M Series A to accelerate its development and market entry, and the agriculture industry is showing up as an early adopter for its satellite IoT solutions.